 North Cornwall · TR8

 Extensions are the bread and butter of Cornish homes — adding the kitchen-diner the original layout never had, the bedroom for a growing family, or the light and views the back of the house should always have had.
-In Crantock, that work is shaped by the place itself — Crantock is an AONB village south-west of Newquay across the Gannel estuary, with a Norman church and a tight Conservation Area covering the village core, with a building stock that leans toward traditional cob and granite cottages and Victorian villas.
+A TR8 site visit comes before a Crantock sketch, every time — Crantock is an AONB village south-west of Newquay across the Gannel estuary, with a Norman church and a tight Conservation Area covering the village core, with a building stock that leans toward traditional cob and granite cottages and modern AONB-sensitive infill.

 - Conservation Area